-If you live in the Boston area you probably think that fall is the best time for family photos.
+If you live in New England you probably think that fall is the best time for family photos.
 The weather’s nice (usually), the leaves are pretty, and you can use those updated photos as holiday gifts and cards.
 Win win.
 Right?
 Well, yes.
 Here’s the thing, though.
 If you reach out to any Boston area family photographer last minute, you’ll probably discover that they’re booked solid.
 What to do?!
 Consider a late fall/early winter session, because you might just end up with dreamy, snowy photos!
 Here are three reasons to love a snowy session.

 1. They’re Beautiful.